lukstafi/ocaml-gccjit/README.md

-`ocaml-gccjit` is a OCaml library that provides bidings for [`libgccjit`](https://gcc.gnu.org/wiki/JIT).  `libgccjit` is an embeddable shared library included in GCC 5 for adding compilation to existing programs using GCC as the backend.
+`ocaml-gccjit` is a OCaml library that provides bidings for [`libgccjit`](https://gcc.gnu.org/wiki/JIT).  `libgccjit` is an embeddable shared library available since GCC 5 for adding compilation to existing programs using GCC as the backend.

 For example, consider this C function: